Blendify/blender-manual/blender_docs/manual/modeling/meshes/selecting/advanced.rst

    | Mode:     Edit Mode
    | Menu:     :menuselection:`Select --> Checker Deselect`

-This tool applies a alternating selected/deselected checker pattern.
+This tool applies an alternating selected/deselected checker pattern.
 This only works if you already have more than one mesh element selected.

 Nth Selection